chrisdonahue/music-cocreation-tutorial/README.md

 **NOTE:** This tutorial is in-progress but will be finalized by November 7th, 2021

-This tutorial is a start-to-finish demonstration ([click here for result](https://chrisdonahue.com/music-cocreation-tutorial)) of building an interactive music co-creation system in two steps:
+This tutorial is a start-to-finish demonstration ([click here for result](https://chrisdonahue.com/music-cocreation-tutorial)) of building an interactive music co-creation system in two parts:

 1. **Training a generative model of music in Python (via PyTorch)**
 2. **Deploying it in JavaScript (via TensorFlow.js)**

-This demonstration was prepared by [Chris Donahue](https://chrisdonahue.com) as part of an [ISMIR 2021 tutorial](https://ismir2021.ismir.net/tutorials/) on *Designing generative models for interactive co-creation*, co-hosted by [Anna Huang](https://research.google/people/105787/) and [Jon Gillick](https://www.jongillick.com/).
+This demonstration was prepared by [Chris Donahue](https://chrisdonahue.com) as part of an [ISMIR 2021 tutorial](https://ismir2021.ismir.net/tutorials/) on *Designing generative models for interactive co-creation*, co-organized by [Anna Huang](https://research.google/people/105787/) and [Jon Gillick](https://www.jongillick.com).

 The example generative model we will train and deploy is [Piano Genie](https://magenta.tensorflow.org/pianogenie) (Donahue et al. 2019).
 Piano Genie allows anyone to improvise on the piano by mapping performances on a miniature 8-button keyboard to realistic performances on a full 88-key piano in real time.
 At a low-level, it is an LSTM that operates on symbolic music data (i.e., MIDI), and is lightweight enough for real-time performance on mobile CPUs.